buskirka/radialfourierdescriptor/README.md

 be an integer greater than 2.

-`costs` should be a 1x2 matrix; the two components indicate cost parameters utilized in LIBSVM's `svmtrain` for the two training classes.
+`costs` should be a 1x2 matrix; the two components indicate cost parameters utilized in LIBSVM's `svmtrain` for the two training classes, 128 and 255.